wso2/docs-is/en/docs/setup/deployment-patterns.md

 WSO2 Identity Server comprises of three different registry repositories.

-1. **Local Repository**: Use to store configuration and runtime data that is local to the server.
+1. **Local Repository**: Store configuration and runtime data that is local to the server.

-2. **Configuration Repository**: Use to store product-specific configurations.
+2. **Configuration Repository**: Store product-specific configurations.

-3. **Governance Repository**: Use to store configuration and data that are shared across the whole platform.
+3. **Governance Repository**: Store configuration and data that are shared across the whole platform.
 This typically includes services, service descriptions, endpoints or data sources.

 !!! info
     For more information about the registry, see [Working with the Registry](../../administer/working-with-the-registry).